-With the ratification of the Hague Adoption Convention, US procedure dramatically changed.
-On a global level, families, attorneys and courts are still learning how to navigate through the precise procedures of this convention and the Intercountry Adoption Act, the US federal legislation that implemented this convention.
+With the ratification of the Hague Adoption Convention, US procedures dramatically changed.
+On a global level, families, attorneys, and courts are still learning how to navigate through the precise procedures of this convention and the Intercountry Adoption Act, the US federal legislation that implemented this convention.
 The purpose of this convention is to protect the best interests of children and prevent the abduction, sale, and trafficking of children.
 The U.S. Department of State has overall responsibility for implementing the Hague Convention and it is the official central authority.
 Additionally, the Department of Homeland Security, Citizenship & Immigration Services (USCIS) administers many important procedures.

 For a current list of countries that are parties to this convention, see the State Department’s website: https://travel.state.gov

 HAGUE CONVENTION ADOPTION: applies to Incoming Cases, where U.S. citizens adopt a child from another convention country and Outgoing Cases, when citizens of other countries wish to adopt a child from the US.

 NON-HAGUE CONVENTION ADOPTION: A number of countries have not ratified the Hague Adoption Convention.
 When a family seeks to adopt from a non-convention country, different regulations, procedure and laws apply.

 UNIVERSAL ACCREDITATION ACT – UAA: Due to the Universal Accreditation Act (UAA), effective July 14, 2014, all prospective adoptive parents adopting internationally must work with a primary provider.
 The primary provider is responsible for ensuring that all six adoption services are provided and for supervising and being responsible for supervised providers where used.
 Beginning in July 14, 2014, every intercountry orphan adoption case, will need an accredited or approved primary provider to ensure the adoption services are delivered appropriately.